LukasMurdock/cse-174/01-GettingStarted.md

 Don’t understand?

 Great!
 Me neither.
+That’s what an Integrated Development Environment (IDE) is for–an IDE combines developer tools into a single application.
 Just remember this next part.

 So, where does code run?
 Aside from “wherever there is a runtime and the code is run,” we can also say:
 - Code runs when it’s *compiled*